lsimons/caseum/docs/guides/whiteboarding.md

 ### Start with an empty board and go slowly

-Just like a powerpoint slide with 20 bullets is overwhelming, a huge whiteboard filled with 20 different boxes and lines between them is overwhelming too.
+Just like a PowerPoint slide with 20 bullets is overwhelming, a huge whiteboard filled with 20 different boxes and lines between them is overwhelming too.
 When sharing a design on a whiteboard, start with an empty whiteboard, and take the time to explain each element as you draw it on the board.
 Make sure your listeners are still following before drawing another box or another line.
 Go slow, pause, be open for questions and suggestions.

 ### Drawing together: blue pen, green pen, red pen, no pen